donbright/hello_rust_rayon/README.md

 # hello_rust_rayon

-This is an extremely simple example showing multicore processing in the Rust language with the Rayon package.
-No complicated ideas, graphics, physics, external libs, etc, are required.
-It only uses basic arithmetic, and compares doing so in parallell with doing so in singlethreaded mode.
-It is educational for people who are wanting to try this out in Rust without a bunch of messing around with details.
+This is an extremely simple example showing multicore aka multithreaded processing in the Rust language with the Rayon package.
+No complicated ideas, graphics, physics, external libraries, etc, are required.

-Multicore, aka multithreading, aka multicpu, aka parallell, aka whatever.
+The example runs a simple test by performing arithmetic on a large set of integers, once in parallell and once again in serial mode.
+It prints the time elapsed for each test.

 To setup: